 Typically, the Solid Waste Management Department's largest contract is for daily operations.
-This includes waste compaction, daily waste cover, intermediate cover, road construction and maintenance, as well other incidental work keeping landfill open operating.
+This includes waste compaction, daily waste cover, intermediate cover, road construction and maintenance, as well as other incidental work keeping the landfill open and operating.

 Republic Services, Inc. fills the contract for daily operations.
 As required by the contract between Ada County and Republic Services, Inc. this contractor supplies all the equipment and personnel necessary to complete the work specified in the contract.